kwongjose/Snowflake-Xscape/README.md

 snowsql -f drop.sql
 ```

 5. The code will execute, with output to the console about the successful deletion of all resources.
 You have successfully rolled back our changes.
+If the database is empty, or does not exist, it will output appropriate errors, however the final result is still that all data has been cleansed from the system.

 -----